sakshi-jshah/Apprella/README.md

 will display a window where the user is able to type in the details of the application.
 The request application is sent to the request page where the Administrator is able to view and edit request.
+    To close the appilcation Window simply click the 'X' button in the top right.
+A window will appearing asking "Are you sure you want to quit?" says 'yes' or 'no'.

 Bugs
 ------------------------------------